Sreno1/suds/full-stack/cloud-computing.md

       - Cloud resources are dynamically assigned and re-aligned
         - Regardless of physical location

-### Rapid #Elasticity
+### Rapid #elasticity

     - Increase and decrease resources as-per demand
     - Vertical or Horizontal scaling
     - Add resources during sales or other spikey situations

-### Measured-service
+### #Measured-service

 - Pay for what you use, or reserve as you use
   - Not applicable to email servicves, social media sites, and services on a trial basis like AWS, Azure or GCP
 - Utility model of billing, charged after the usage, at the end of each pre-defined period

 ==Deploy code and infrasturcture anywhere, anytime (no waiting - actions taken from portal) and at scale, usually with #elasticity.==